Jahirul-Islam-Jantu/Lectures/HTML/introduction.md

     * marque - to create text slider in your page
     * video - to set video in your page
     * audio - to set audio in your page
-    * iframe - to set youtube videos in your page
+    * iframe - to set embded file in your page
     * <!-- Comment --> : Comments are not displayed in the browser, but they can help document your HTML source code.

+# CSS
+    * Padding - padding properties :
+        padding-top - to set gap inside the element in top side padding-bottom,
+        padding-left,
+        padding-right,
+        padding